powzx/SIOT_Blockchain/README.md

 ```
 7. Navigate to the servers/demo-server directory.
 8. Create a folder named mqtt and input your certificate authority, client certificate, and client private key as ca.crt, client.crt, and client.key respectively.
+9. Open env.js and change the 'ip' field to the IP address of your computer.
-9. Ensure your Mosquitto broker is running, and run:
+10. Ensure your Mosquitto broker is running, and run:
 ```
 node index.js
 ```